 Can an O-1 Visa Holder Work for Multiple Employers?

-Just like most other nonimmigrant work visas, your O-1 visa petition must be sponsored by an authorized U.S.-based person or organization.
-You cannot self-petition for your O-1 visa.
-So, as a contractor or freelancer who wishes to work for multiple employers, your O-1 visa must be sponsored by an agent or the employers.
+You cannot technically self-petition for your O-1 visa.
+To work for multiple employers as a contractor or freelancer, either the agent or the employers must sponsor your O-1 visa.
 Hence, to work for various employers, your O-1 visa petition can be filed in two different ways:

 Whichever option you choose, keep in mind that all the activities and engagements you will perform are already captured in the petition(s) and will remain binding on your O-1 status.
 Engaging in employment or activities other than the specific items listed in your petition is a gross violation of your visa regulations, which is prohibited.